Embedding calculus and grope cobordism of knots: Delooping the layers

 \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:lambda-cube}] We now ensure that the maps $\lambda^k_S$ and $h^k_S$ constructed in the previous proof satisfy conditions of Definition~\ref{def:m-left-inverse-cube}.
-We are still free to \emph{specify a particular parametrisation} of the ambient isotopy $\drag_{S>k}^{k}(t)\colon M\to M$, which we roughly described as a `dragging move', acting non-trivially only in a tubular neighbourhood of $W_{i_pi_{p+1}}$.
+\begin{theorem} The $n$-cube $(M_{0S},\rho^k_S)$ has an $n$-fold left homotopy inverse $(M_{0S},\lambda^k_S)$. \end{theorem} \begin{proof} We now ensure that the maps $\lambda^k_S$ and $h^k_S$ constructed in the previous proof satisfy conditions of Definition~\ref{def:m-left-inverse-cube}.
+We are still free to \emph{specify a particular parametrisation} of the ambient isotopy $\drag_{S>k}^{k}(t)\colon M\to M$, which we roughly described as a `dragging move', acting non-trivially only in a tubular neighbourhood of $\mathrm{U}|_{[R_{i_p},L_{i_{p+1}}]}$.

-Firstly, for $S\subseteq\underline{n}\setminus\{i,k\}$ the conditions \eqref{cond:lr} and \eqref{cond:ll} are respectively equivalent to having that the following left diagram commute for $k>Si$ and the right diagram for, say, $i<k$:
+Firstly, for $S\subseteq\ul{n}\sm\{i,k\}$ the conditions \eqref{cond:lr} and \eqref{cond:ll} are respectively equivalent to having that the following left diagram commute for $k>Si$ and the right diagram for, say, $i<k$:

 For the left diagram this is clear.
-Indeed, $\rho^i_S$ and $\rho^i_{Sk}$ both add the same material $\ball_{i-1,i+1}\setminus (\ball_{i-1}\cup\ball_{i})$ independently of the location of the other punctures, and as $k>S i$, both $\lambda^k_S$ and $\lambda^k_{Si}$ erase the ball $\ball_{kn}$ and then use the same flow $\drag_{S>k}^{k}=\drag_{Si>k}^{k}=\drag_\emptyset^k$.
+Indeed, $\rho^i_S$ and $\rho^i_{Sk}$ both add the same material $\ball_{i-1,i+1}\sm (\ball_{i-1}\cup\ball_{i})$ independently of the location of the other punctures, and as $k>S i$, both $\lambda^k_S$ and $\lambda^k_{Si}$ erase the ball $\ball_{kn}$ and then use the same flow $\drag_{S>k}^{k}=\drag_{Si>k}^{k}=\drag_\emptyset^k$.
 On the other hand, the commutativity of the right diagram will follow if we ensure that

 Lastly, the condition \eqref{cond:htpies-of-diagrams} is equivalent to having that for each $t\in[0,1]$ the following left square commute if $i>k$ and the right square if $i<k$:

 Again, the case on the left is clear since $\drag_{Sk>i}^{i}(t)=\drag_{S>i}^{i}(t)$), and for the right one we should ensure that